Jens05/deletionaccount/README.md

-# deleting an account:
+# Deleting an account:

-Inside of the app: ZenFam, navigate to your profile.
+- Inside of the app: ZenFam, navigate to your profile.
 Next, click on the red: "Account verwijderen" (Delete account) button.

 Your account should be removed instantly and you won't be able to sign in again.